Become a master cast-on with 18 knitting cast on methods. From basic wrap cast-on, long-tail, German, Latvian, Chinese waitress to Turkish.

 Long tail Cast On, I believe, is by far the most popular casting on method because the edge is beautiful and it is really quick once you get the hang of it.

-The only drawback of the Long Tail Cast On is you need to leave a long enough tail end.
-If you are casting on a few hundred stitches, you will need to either take time to calculate the yarn you need or be willing to waste some yarn.
 There are ways to calculate how much yarn you need to leave for your long tail.
-Basically 3.5 times the length of your cast on edge (the problem is, most times, we don’t know what is the length of the cast on edge).
+Basically 3.5 times the length of your cast-on edge (the problem is, most times, we don’t know what is the length of the cast on edge).

 Method 3: German Twisted Cast On

 The German Twisted Cast On is also known as the Old Norwegian Cast On.
 This is a variation of the Long Tail Cast On that give the edge an elastic and flexible edge.
 It is great for edges of socks, mittens and any project that has a cuff.